 Recently, councillors in Greenwich and Newham – the two boroughs primarily served by tunnel – voted to oppose it.
 Lewisham and Hackney councils voted to oppose it back in 2015.
 With more council support, campaigners are hoping that Mayor of London Sadiq Kahn will now change his mind about the project and pause the works for an in-depth review.
 He has been urged to publish the cost of cancelling the tunnel by members of the London Assembly.

 Is any action being taken?

-Last month, The Independent reported that members of the London Labour regional conference voted for Mayor of London Sadiq Khan to scrap the construction of the tunnel in an effort to meet climate targets.
-It followed an open letter in April sent to the mayor and Grant Shapps, secretary of state for transport, by top climate scientists, transport experts and economists, urging them to cancel the project due to its contributions to the UK’s excessive greenhouse gas emissions.
+In July last year, The Independent reported that members of the London Labour regional conference voted for Mayor of London Sadiq Khan to scrap the construction of the tunnel in an effort to meet climate targets.
+It followed an open letter in April 2021 sent to the mayor and Grant Shapps, secretary of state for transport, by top climate scientists, transport experts and economists, urging them to cancel the project due to its contributions to the UK’s excessive greenhouse gas emissions.
 But so far, it seems like the tunnel is continuing – full steam ahead.

 What’s the mayor saying?

-Time Out contacted Sadiq Khan about the controversy surrounding the tunnel.
+Time Out contacted Sadiq Khan in August last year about the controversy surrounding the tunnel.
 A spokesperson for the mayor said:

 ‘Anyone who has been caught in traffic due to a problem in the Blackwall Tunnel will know that there is an urgent need for another river crossing in this part of London.
 Extensive modelling shows that the introduction of tolls on both tunnels at Silvertown and Blackwall will mean no overall increase in traffic and an overall improvement in air quality.